 Bovine Viral Diarrhoea (BVD) – viral disease causing infertility, abortion, and decreased immunity.
 Calves born to infected dams may be Persistently Infected (PI).

-What is the BVD status of the purchased animals?
+What is the BVD status of the animals?
 Positive Unknown Negative

 Have they been tested to confirm they are not PI carriers of the virus?
 Yes No